 When you enter a date into Microsoft Excel, the program will format it according to the default date settings.
-For example, if you want to enter the date February 6, 2020, the date could appear as 6-Feb, February 6, 2020, 6 February, or 02/06/2020, all depending on your settings.
+For example, if you want to enter the date February 6, 2020, the date could appear in either long date format, or short date format, as 6-Feb, February 6, 2020, 6 February, or 02/06/2020, all depending on your settings.
 You may find that if you change a cell’s formatting to “Standard,” your date becomes stored as integers.
 For example, February 6, 2020 would become 43865, because Excel bases date formatting off of January 1, 1900.
 Each of these options are ways to format dates in Excel.
 To help with organizing data in Excel, learn about how to change the date format in Excel.

 Choosing from the Date Format List